usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-create.rst

 	6. You should now see the appliance overview page.
 You can add a description to your appliance (optional) and a logo (optional).
 The logo format must be in .jpg, .jpeg or .png format.
 	7. An OS profile is mandatory.
 See :ref:`appliance-os-profile-new`.
 However, you can leave the appliance at this point and edit it later.
 	8. If you have made any modifications, click the checkmark to save.

-.. note:: When you create an appliance, the packages are stored locally in the UForge cache repository.
-This ensures that the packages will always be available.
-..
-ToDo mstenz: Are you sure?
-I thought the Uforge cache is only populated in the process of image creation??

 Creating a Windows-based Appliance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~